caitlincoffey/SoftSysGarbageEaters/README.md

 - Clone the repository by running `git clone[https://github.com/caitlincoffey/SoftSysGarbageEaters.git](https://github.com/caitlincoffey/SoftSysGarbageEaters.git)` in the terminal
 - Cd into `SoftSysGarbageEaters`
-- Run `make all` to get the executable file to start the virtual machine
+- Run `make` to get the executable file to start the virtual machine
 - Last but not least, run `./GarbageEater <filename.obj`> to use the virtual machine.

 Our LC-3 virtual machine runs `.obj` files on Linux/Unix platforms.
 We have some example files, `2048.obj` and `rogue.obj` if you would like to run these.
+Credit to [Justin Meiners and Ryan Pendleton](https://github.com/justinmeiners/lc3-vm) for sharing their LC-3 assembly implementations of `rogue.obj` and `2048.obj`.

 ### Dependencies